MrSleeps/F3-PDNS-Manager/install/INSTALL.md

-INSTALL.MD
+#Install Instructions

-Before you start, you will need PowerDNS up and running with the MySQL backend.
-Installing this is down to you, there are plenty of tutorials out there that will get you up and running in a short space of time.
+*Before you start, you will need PowerDNS up and running with the MySQL backend.
+Installing this is down to you, there are plenty of tutorials out there that will get you up and running in a short space of time.*

 So, on to installation.

 In the install directory you will see a file called backend.sql, this adds the extra tables that we need.
 Create the tables using the sql file:

-mysql -u username -p database_name < backend.sql
+`mysql -u username -p database_name < backend.sql`

 Add a new user with access to your powerdns database:

-mysql -u username -p
+`mysql -u username -p
-mysql> GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost' IDENTIFIED BY 'password';
+mysql> GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost' IDENTIFIED BY 'password';`

 Hopefully, you will see no errors.

 Upload everything to your server, setup your nginx/apache virtual host to point to www directory, an example NGINX config is included in the install directory.
 You will need to be hosting this on an HTTPS server, so get yourself an SSL certificate.
-Then, in the root directory create a directory called temp and give the webserver write access to it (this is where the template and other temporary files are stored).
+Then, in the root directory create a directory called temp and **give the webserver write access to it** (this is where the template and other temporary files are stored).

 In the config directory (outside of your webroot) copy the config.ini.sample file to config.ini, open up your editor and get cracking on changing what's in the file.
 You will need to add your Database Details, SMTP details (remove the << >> bits).
 It's fairly self explanatory, but if you are stuck the important bits are:

-DB_DETS = "mysql:host=localhost;port=3306;dbname=<<YOUR DB NAME>>" (Your database name (e.g. pdns))
+`DB_DETS = "mysql:host=localhost;port=3306;dbname=<<YOUR DB NAME>>" (Your database name (e.g. pdns))
 DB_HOST = localhost (Your database hostname)
 DB_NAME = <<YOUR DB NAME>> (Your database name (e.g. pdns)) DB_USER = <<YOUR DB USERNAME>> (Your database username you created)